aude/archbootstrap/README.md

 ---

-Alternatively, you can use the `archbootstrap` script:
+Alternatively, you can use `archbootstrap`:

 	$ archbootstrap ./arch
 	# archbootstrap /var/lib/machines/arch